Thinking about running a 100 miler?

-So, first to identify “why” you want to run that far, and also identify where this motivation is coming from.
+So, first identify “why” you want to run 100 miles…and secondly, also identify where this motivation is coming from.
 If you don’t have a clear answer to these two things, you might want to wait a bit longer before attempting the distance.
 We’re not saying this to discourage you from trying to run 100 miles, but because we believe it’s so much better, healthier and more run if you do it for the right reasons–instead of just to check it off your list.

 So how far is 100 miles?

 Oh, it’s far.
 Like FAR.
 (There are some people who don’t even like to drive that far.
 Hah.)
 For those of you who use the metric system, 100 miles is equal to 160 kilometers.